Corporate Governance

 - obtaining written confirmation from the auditors that, in their professional judgement, they are independent.

-The Company has engaged PwC to provide certain non-audit services where appropriate, but to do so requires the approval of the Audit & Risk Committee and the audit partner.
-There is a clear delineation between PwC’s audit teams and advisors on non-audit services, ensuring that the external auditors retain their independence.
+The Company may engage Grant Thornton to provide certain non-audit services where appropriate, but to do so requires the approval of the Audit & Risk Committee and the audit partner.
+There is a clear delineation between GT’s audit teams and advisors on non-audit services, ensuring that the external auditors retain their independence.
 The level of non-audit services has been approved by the Audit & Risk Committee.

 -